Quality education for all

 Methods and tools

-As a technical partner of the UIS, the GEM Centre has been developing, testing and refining tools and methods for countries to monitor student learning progress for the past decade.
 These resources can be used to report progress towards SDG 4, focusing on indicator 4.1.1.
 The tools and methods also provide policymakers with an understanding of student learning levels and gaps.
 This evidence is crucial for developing strategies to improve learning for all.
+Some useful tools and methods that assist countries to monitor learning outcomes are highlighted below.

 Assessments for Minimum Proficiency Levels